Clickable arrow icon In this article

 Disadvantages of Investing in Mutual Funds

-As mentioned above, Market Analysts or Fund Managers manage and operate the mutual funds.
-These Fund Managers work for the fund houses that manage huge investments every day.
-This requires a lot of efficiencies, expertise, and experience in the subject matter.
+Management fees are crucial as Market Analysts or Fund Managers manage and operate mutual funds.
+These Fund Managers work for fund houses that manage huge investments every day.
+This requires a lot of efficiency, expertise, and experience in the subject matter.

 Dilution

-Due to dilution, it is not recommended to invest in too many Mutual Funds at the same time.
-Diversification, although saves an investor from major losses, also restricts one from making a higher profit.
+Due to dilution, investing in too many Mutual Funds at the same time is not recommended.
+Although diversification can save an investor from major losses, it also restricts one from making higher investment returns.

 Lock-in Periods

-Equity-linked Saving Scheme (ELSS) have a longer lock-in period of 3 years.
-This debars an investor from withdrawing the investment before the lock-in period is over.
+Equity-linked Saving Scheme (ELSS) has a longer lock-in period of 3 years, which defines the investment tenure.
+This prevents an investor from withdrawing the investment before the lock-in period ends.
 However, withdrawing these funds before the lock-in period could lead to huge penalties.

-In spite of it having certain disadvantages, Mutual Funds in India are considered one of the best investment plans.
-The advantages and long term benefits one incurs when investing in a Mutual Fund makes it a win-win situation for all.
-The professional expertise makes it easier even for a novice to investing without having any idea about it.
+Despite certain disadvantages, mutual funds in India are considered one of the best investment plans.
+The advantages and long-term benefits of investing in a Mutual Fund make it a win-win situation for all.
+Professional expertise makes it easier for a novice to invest without knowing it.

-Here at Scripbox our expert market professionals analyze and research the different Mutual Funds available.
-With proper market research, we bring to you the best investment plans which would allow our investors to gain profits.
+Here at Scripbox, our expert market professionals analyze and research the different Mutual Funds available.
+With proper market research, we bring you the best investment plans that allow our investors to gain profits.

 Conclusion